The EI dictionary

 Reading bag: a bag of plastic or cellophane containing a book or magazine to protect the reader against the fumes.
 Reading boxes (see below) offer better protection.

-Reading box: a box made of glass, plastic, aluminum or wood that encloses a book or magazine to protect the reader against the fumes.
+Reading box: a box made of glass, plastic, aluminum or wood with a see-through top.
+It encloses a book or magazine to protect the reader against the fumes.
 There are several versions; some use an electric exhaust fan, some are non-electric.

 Safe: refers to a person, a place or some item that is non-toxic/non-radiating and thus safe for nearly all people.
+The term "safer" is often used instead to indicate that nothing is truly safe for everybody.
 See also: less-toxic.

 Self-diagnosed: a person who has not been officially diagnosed by a physician.
 Usually used by certain media as a slur, regardless whether the person is diagnosed by a physician or not.
 Some people are unable to afford a proper diagnosis, as the lab tests are expensive.

-Semi-chemmie: a person who is on the milder end of the MCS spectrum.
+Semi-chemie: a person who is on the milder end of the MCS spectrum.
 Is usually able to work and interact with regular people with few or no precautions.
-Most chemically sensitive people are semi-chemmies.
+Most chemically sensitive people are semi-chemies.

 Skunk mail: perfumed letter or mail containing samples of soaps, fragrances or fabric softener.